portlandcodeschool/jsi/_posts/00-05-01-persistence.md

 - Create a table that uses a date.
 Insert some data.
 Select all of the entries that occur between some date range.
 - Create a one-to-many relationship between `articles` and their `comments`.
 Be able to select which article a comment is for, and all of the comments for an article.
 - Create a many-to-many relationship between users and permissions.
 Be able to select the users that fall under a permission group.
 Also be able check to see if a user has a given permission.
-For instance, does the user with email `alorente@portlandcodeschool.com` have permission to `blog_article.create`?
+For instance, does the user with a particular email have permission to `blog_article.create`?
 Who are all of the users who have permissions to `blog_article.destroy`?
 - **Advanced:** Model a file system with files and directories.
 You should be able to get a directory's contents and the parent directory.
 - **Advanced:** Model family relationships.
 Support people who have a `name` and a `sex`.
 You should be able to query for:
   - A person's mother